brucehoff/it-notebook-reverse-proxy/README.md

 ## Security

-Trivy is run on each built container, to scan for known vulnerabilities.
-Containers will not be published to `ghcr.io` if any CRITICAL or HIGH vulnerabilites are found.
+Trivy is run on each built container and they will not be published to `ghcr.io` if any CRITICAL or HIGH vulnerabilites are found.
 Trivy is also run daily to check for new vulnerabilities in existing images.
 So periodic review of new findings is needed:  Go to the Security tab in GitHub, select Code Scanning at left, and then select Branch > Main to check for new findings.
-To suppress findings which are not "true positives", either:
+To suppress false positives, either:

 - Enter the CVE in `.trivyignore`, or

 - Enter the file to skip while scanning in the `trivy.yml` workflow.

-In either case, add a comment to explain why the finding is suppressd.
+In either case, add a comment justifying why the finding is suppressd.